cloudevents/spec/http-transport-binding.md

 Note: per the [HTTP](https://tools.ietf.org/html/rfc7230#section-3.2) specification, header names are case-insensitive.

-##### 3.1.3.2 HTTP Header Values
+##### 3.1.3.2.
+HTTP Header Values

 The value for each HTTP header is constructed from the respective attribute type's [canonical string representation][ce-types].

-Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230 Section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence.
+Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230, section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence with OPTIONAL whitespace around the header value.

-Therefore, and analog to the encoding rules for Universal character set host names in URIs [RFC3986 3.2.2][rfc3986], the string value MUST be further encoded as follows:

-Non-printable ASCII characters and non-ASCII characters MUST first be encoded according to UTF-8, and then each octet of the corresponding UTF-8 sequence MUST be percent-encoded to be represented as HTTP header characters, in compliance with [RFC7230, sections 3, 3.2, 3.2.6][rfc7230-section-3].
-The rules for encoding of the percent character ('%') apply as defined in [RFC 3986 Section 2.4.][rfc3986-section-2-4].
+String values MUST be percent-encoded as described in [RFC3986, section 2.4][rfc3986-section-2-4] before applying the header encoding rules described in [RFC7230, section 3.2.6][rfc7230-section-3-2s6].

+When decoding an HTTP message into a Cloud Event, these rules MUST be applied in reverse -- [RFC7230, section 3.2.6][rfc7230-section-3-2-6] decoding to an ASCII string, and then a **single round** of percent-decoding as described in [RFC3986, section 2.4][rfc3986-section-2-4] to produce a valid UTF-8 String.
+(Note that applying percent-decoding an incorrect number of times can result in message corruption or security issues.)

-#### 3.1.4 Examples
+#### 3.1.4.
+Examples

 This example shows the _binary_ mode mapping of an event with an HTTP POST
 request: